brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-14-just-say-no-to-backups.md

 p.s.
 And NO to shinny looking icons.

-And if you think that *It is the mental projection of your digital self.* is something not worth [blushing](https://en.wikipedia.org/wiki/Blushing), then perhaps you should do backups.
+And if you think that

+> It is the mental projection of your digital self.
+(Morpheus)

+is something not worth [blushing](https://en.wikipedia.org/wiki/Blushing), then perhaps you should do backups.